-B32.B33.
-The Applicant must keep accurate records of all laden truck movements to and from the site (including hourly truck movements) and publish a summary of these records on its website at least every 6 months.
+B33.
+The Applicant must keep accurate records of all truck movements to and from the site (including hourly truck movements and the weight of each truck entering and exiting the site) and publish a summary of these records on its website at least every 6 months.